ntguardian/dataviscourse-pr-congressrelations/README.md

 	* data/Senate114Metadata.json
 	* data/SenateRecord114.json
 	* css/main.css
+	* CS6630ReadData-12-2-15.r (not actually used by the vis, but used for data preprocessing)

 The rest, save for map_test.html and scatterplot_test.html and the favicon, are provided by HTML5 Boilerplate.